selectel/terraform-provider-selectel/website/docs/r/vpc_token_v2.html.markdown

 # selectel\_vpc\_token_v2

+> **WARNING**: This resource has been removed because it is for keystone tokens and
+> they are automatically invalidated after 24 hours.

 Manages a V2 token resource within Selectel VPC.

 ID of this resource can be used within the OpenStack API Identity service as